RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 command line.

-Regular runs in aunonomous mode are optimized for minimum elapsed time and ty$pically are only carried out for the wheel's emmpty slot.
+Regular runs in aunonomous mode are optimized for minimum elapsed time and typically are only carried out for the wheel's empty slot.
 That does imply the knowledge of the real focus position within narrow limits.

-The measurement of the filter offsets (see your CCD driver) is done on the command line and the results are written to file 'devices'.
+The measurement of the filter offsets (see your CCD driver) is done on the command line and the results are manually written to file ``/etc/rts2/devices``.

-The focus travel range is defined by the values given in section [filter properties] as explained above.
+The focus travel range is defined by the values given in section ``[filter properties]`` as explained above.
 The range that the focuser should travel is highly dependent on the optics.
 As rule of thumb: if the FWHM minimum is 6 pixel wide then choose